 From Lukla, it takes a little over a week to trek to base camp, acclimatizing along the way, so add food and lodging along the way for you and your support team.
 The trek costs can range between $400 to $1,000 per person.
 But, depending on your travel style and how many beers you buy, you can save money.
 Remember that everything becomes more expensive the closer you get to Base Camp, so buy batteries, toilet paper, etc., in Kathmandu, Lukla, Namche, or, better, at home.

 You must get yourself and all your gear – tents, food, oxygen, etc., to base camp.
 Most people use porters and yaks, costing at least $20 per day per load but usually higher, which usually totals over a thousand dollars.
-Large operators will hire helicopters and bundle the expense into the overall price.
-On the Tibet side, all transportation is included in your climbing permit and monitored by the government.
-In addition, the China Mountaineering Association (CMA) will meet you where you arrive in China and never leave you during the entire expedition.
+Large operators will hire helicopters and bundle the expense with the overall price.
+On the Tibet side, your climbing permit includes all transportation–a 4WD driven by an employee of the China Mountaineering Association (CMA).
+In addition, the CMA will meet you where you arrive in China and never leave you during the entire expedition except when you climb above base camp.

 Getting to EBC $1,240 – $1,800